padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ### 6.2.
 Hazelcast Dashboards

 The `Hazelcast*` folders contain the main dashboard with the prefix, `00Main`.
-The main dashboards are the main console for navigating all the dashboards in the respective folder.
-They have the layout similar to the Management Center as shown in the screen shot in Section [10.2 Hazelcast Folder](#102-hazelcast-folder).
+The main dashboard is the main console for navigating all the dashboards in the respective folder.
+It has the layout similar to the Management Center as shown in the screen shot in Section [10.2 Hazelcast Folder](#102-hazelcast-folder).

 To quickly activate the dashboards with data, you can run [`perf_test`](../perf_test/README.md) with the `group-workflow-*.properties` files.